Total Stock Market vs S&P 500

 Choosing an Index to Build a Diversified Portfolio

 An investor can better capture the total stock market, assuming they want to build a diversified portfolio, by purchasing mutual funds that separately represent various market segments.
-For example, an investor may invest in 4 or more funds, each representing different fund categories, such as large-cap stock, small-cap stock, foreign stock, and fixed income (bonds).
+For example, an investor may invest in four or more funds, each representing different fund categories, such as large-cap stock, small-cap stock, foreign stock, and fixed income (bonds).

 For the large-cap stock portion, an investor would be wise to use a true large-cap index, such as one of the best S&P 500 Index funds, and build around it with other fund types.